MarcusRainbow/QuantMath/README.md

 Dates are very important for financial maths software.
 We use explicit dates everywhere rather than year-fractions, which is essential for handling settlement correctly.
 This module also handles date arithmetic, such as date rules and day counts.

 ### Core
-Very low-level functionality, such as the definition of the Error struct.
+Very low-level functionality, such as the definition of the Error struct, and required extensions to serde, such as dedup (deduplication of nodes in directed acyclic graph) and factories (using tagged_serde to handle polymorphic nodes in serialization and deserialization).